prabhleenn/CODSOFT/README.md

 # CODSOFT
 Internship Tasks Submission Repository 📁

-Welcome to my repository for submitting tasks during my internship journey!
+Welcome to my repository!
 Here, you'll find the collection of the tasks that I've completed as part of my internship experience.

 🔍 Inside this repository:
     - Organized files for each task, with clear documentation and code.